 Under federal income tax law, if certain detailed conditions imposed by the Code and related Treasury Regulations are satisfied, an entity that invests principally in real estate and that would otherwise be subject to tax as a corporation may elect to be treated as a REIT for federal income tax purposes.
 These conditions relate, in part, to the nature of the entity's assets and income.
 Provided we qualify to be subject to tax as a REIT, we will generally not be subject to federal corporate income tax on taxable income that we distribute to our shareholders each year.
-This treatment substantially eliminates the "double taxation" that ordinarily applies to regular corporations that are subject to taxation once at the corporate level, when income is earned, and again at the shareholder level, when that income is distributed.
+This treatment substantially eliminates the "double taxation" that ordinarily applies to regular corporations that are subject to taxation once at the corporate level, when income is earned, and again at the shareholder level, when that income is distributed to them.

-We expect to elect to be treated as a REIT commencing with our taxable year ending December 31, 2004, upon the filing of our federal income tax return for that year.
-We intend to be organized and to operate in such a manner as to qualify for taxation as a REIT.
+We will elect to be treated as a REIT commencing with our taxable year ending December 31, 2004, upon the filing of our federal income tax return for that year.
+We are organized and intend to operate in such a manner as to qualify for taxation as a REIT.
 In addition, as described more fully under "Income Tests" below, we have received a private letter ruling from the IRS substantially to the effect that our timberlands, including our timberlands that are subject to certain timber cutting contracts, will be considered qualifying real estate assets or interests in real property for purposes of the REIT asset tests discussed below and that the gains we derive from these timber cutting contracts will be from the sale of real property for purposes of the REIT gross income tests.

-In the opinion of Vinson & Elkins L.L.P., commencing with the taxable period ending December 31, 2004, we will be organized in conformity with the requirements for qualification as a REIT, and our proposed method of operation will enable us to meet the requirements for qualification and taxation as a REIT.
-The opinion of Vinson & Elkins L.L.P. is based on various assumptions relating to our organization and operation, our subsidiaries and affiliated entities and is conditioned upon representations made by our management regarding the organization, the assets and the past, present and future conduct of our business operations, our subsidiaries and affiliated entities.
-The opinion of Vinson & Elkins L.L.P. is based upon facts, representations and assumptions as of the date of this prospectus, and Vinson & Elkins L.L.P. has no obligation to advise us or holders of our REIT common shares of any subsequent change in the matters stated, represented or assumed or any subsequent change in applicable law.
-While we intend to operate so that we will qualify as a REIT, given the highly complex nature of the rules governing REITs, the ongoing importance of factual determinations, and the possibility of future changes in our circumstances, our subsidiaries and affiliated entities, no assurance can be given by Vinson & Elkins L.L.P. or by us that we will so qualify for any particular year.
-In addition, you should be aware that opinions of counsel are not binding on the IRS, and no assurance can be given that the IRS will not challenge the conclusions set forth in such opinions.
-Further, the anticipated income tax treatment described in this prospectus may be changed, perhaps retroactively, by legislative, administrative or judicial action at any time.
+In the opinion of Vinson & Elkins L.L.P., commencing with the taxable period ending December 31, 2004, based on existing law, we are organized in conformity with the requirements for qualification as a REIT, and our proposed method of operation will enable us to meet the requirements for qualification and taxation as a REIT.
+The opinion of Vinson & Elkins L.L.P. is based on various assumptions relating to our organization and operation, our subsidiaries and affiliated entities and is conditioned upon representations made by our management regarding our organization, the assets and the past, present and future conduct of our business operations, our subsidiaries and affiliated entities.
+It is also based upon facts, representations and assumptions as of the date of this prospectus.
+While we intend to operate so that we will qualify as a REIT, given the highly complex nature of the rules governing REITs, the ongoing importance of factual determinations, and the possibility of future changes in our circumstances, our subsidiaries and affiliated entities, no assurance is given by Vinson & Elkins L.L.P. or by us that we will so qualify for any particular year.
+In addition, you should be aware that opinions of counsel are not binding on the IRS, and no assurance is given that the IRS will not successfully challenge the conclusions set forth in such opinions.
+Further, the income tax treatment described in this prospectus may be changed, perhaps retroactively, by legislative, administrative or judicial action at any time.
 See "-Failure to Qualify as a REIT."